Currently Available in the 101 Travel Bits Series

 The Alaska Highway

 Constructed during World War II as a means to ensure a connection between the contiguous 48 states of the United States and Alaska, the Alaska Highway (also known as the Alaska-Canada Highway or ALCAN) meanders 1,400 miles through the wilderness of northern Canada and Alaska.
 When opened to the public for travel in 1948, the road immediately became a magnet for travelers in search of adventure.
 Today, the road continues to provide both an overland route to Alaska as well as a draw for the adventurous tourist.
-For a reader with a sense of adventure or an interest in World War II, this collection of Travel Bits is perfect.
+For a reader with a sense of adventure or an interest in World War II, this edition of 101 Travel Bits is perfect.

 The Florida Keys & Overseas Highway